 - Urolithiasis – A “lith” is a stone, and of course “uro” means it’s in the urinary system.
 Only about 20% of LUTD cases involve bladder stones—about half of these are struvite, and half are calcium oxalate stones.
 They form most easily when the urine is very concentrated, which maximizes the chances of the components—which are all normally in urine—banging and sticking together into crystals or stones.
 Struvite stones can be dissolved by temporarily feeding an acidifed veterinary diet (the canned version, please!), but calcium oxalate stones must be removed surgically.

 Dogs also get cystitis, crystals, and stones.
-However, in dogs, these conditions are more likely to be caused by bacteria, partly because so many dogs must hold their urine for many hours while their guardians are at work or school.
-The urinary system’s natural defenses include urine flowing through out and washing bacteria along with it.
+However, in dogs, these conditions are far more likely to be caused by bacteria, partly because so many dogs must hold their urine for many hours while their guardians are at work or school.
+The urinary system’s natural defenses include urine flowing through and washing bacteria out along with it.
 When urine is held, bacteria have many hours to colonize the bladder and start causing havoc.

 The best way to prevent all bladder problems is to keep lots of fluid flowing through the urinary system to flush these problem particles out.
 The dehydrating quality of dry food produces highly concentrated urine that is much more likely to form crystals and stones.
 Wet food is needed to keep the urinary tract healthy; and it’s essential in any dog or cat with a history of bladder disease.

 What to Do

 To give your pet the moisture and protein content that are so necessary for good health, try canned, homemade, or raw food.